Ayon-SSP/Artical_temp/README.md

 print(DisplayName())
 ```
 **Explanation :** <br><br>
-The order that the decorated function will call is from bottom to top @add_Style to @add_Borders<br>
+The Decorator execution order is from bottom to top for example @add_Style to @add_Borders<br>
 let's the base function be DisplayName()<br><br>
 **step 1:**
-First the base function wil pass as an argument to add_Style function and the text changest "TutorialsPoint" to "<-TutorialsPoint->"<br>
+First the base function will pass as an argument to the add_Style function and the text changest "TutorialsPoint" to "<-TutorialsPoint->"<br>
 **step 2:**
 Then the add_Style function will pass as an argument to add_Borders function and the text changest "<-TutorialsPoint->" to "|<-TutorialsPoint->|"<br>
 **step3:**
 it will print "|<-TutorialsPoint->|"

-In this above code we can understand that how Multiple Decorators are helping to change the functionality of a DisplayName() function twice first it's adding add_style  "<- plaintext ->" and then adding add_Borders " | plaintext | " & if need we can add more additional functionality to DisplayName() function.
+In this above code we can understand that how Multiple Decorators are helping to change the functionality of a DisplayName() function twice first it's adding add_style  "<- plaintext ->" and then adding add_Borders " | plaintext | " & if needed we can add more additional functionality to DisplayName() function.